-IT Infrastructure: OGE maintains a strong, secure IT infrastructure, which is necessary to allow the agency to conduct its mission-critical work every day.
-In fiscal year 2019, OGE completed IT updates necessary for the security and efficiency of OGE's ongoing daily operations, including critical software updates and migrating to a Hyper-Converged Infrastructure (HCI), providing more scalability, memory, CPU power, storage, and better performance with less hardware.
-As potential security threats against automated systems grow and become more complex, OGE remained proactive to ensure that any threats are reduced and mitigated, if not eliminated.
+In fiscal year 2020, OGE completed IT updates necessary to maintain the security and efficiency of OGE's ongoing daily operations, including critical software updates and migrating to a Hyper-Converged Infrastructure (HCI), providing more scalability, memory, CPU power, storage, and better performance with less hardware.
+Most notably, throughout the fiscal year, OGE ensured a safe and secure IT environment that protected the privacy and integrity of financial information provided to OGE by agency ethics officials, and the most senior officials of the executive branch, as part of the financial disclosure review process

-IT Security: In fiscal year 2019, OGE undertook a complete assessment of the cybersecurity risks associated with the agency's network, website, and internal applications.
+IT Security: In fiscal year 2020, OGE undertook a complete assessment of the cybersecurity risks associated with the agency's network, website, and internal applications.
 OGE used the results of this assessment to develop mitigation strategies that are tracked and managed through a Plan of Action and Milestones (POAM) process.
-Also, in fiscal year 2019, OGE scheduled an independent, third-party review of its systems and efforts at mitigation to ensure OGE meets cybersecurity compliance targets.
+Also, in fiscal year 2020, OGE scheduled an independent, third-party review of its systems and efforts at mitigation to ensure OGE meets cybersecurity compliance targets.

-Integrity: Fiscal year 2019 continued to be a time of significant demand for Integrity.
-Notably, OGE successfully negotiated to bring more than 4,000 filers into Integrity from the Department of Defense starting in fiscal year 2020.
-While OGE's focus remained primarily on steady-state operations, bug-fixing, and targeted enhancements, OGE continued to convene Integrity Advisory Council meetings in fiscal year 2019 to seek input from agencies that use the system.
-In fiscal year 2019, OGE applied resources toward designing and testing a multi-server architecture (multiple virtual servers) to improve the speed and stability of Integrity.
+Integrity: In fiscal year 2020, OGE continued to successfully operate Integrity, its executive branch-wide electronic public financial disclosure filing system, during a time of significant growth and demand.
+With over 23,000 of public filers using the system, OGE focused on ensuring high-quality system operations and support for Integrity.
+In addition to helping incoming PAS nominees, many of whom had extremely complex financial disclosure filings, more accurately and easily complete their disclosures, the system enabled the executive branch to seamlessly continue the public financial disclosure process, despite the COVID-19 pandemic.
+OGE continued to convene Integrity Advisory Council meetings in fiscal year 2020 to seek input from agencies that use the system.
+In fiscal year 2020, OGE applied resources toward designing and testing a multi-server architecture (multiple virtual servers) to improve the speed and stability of Integrity.
 For the fifth consecutive year, Integrity successfully underwent an independent security assessment.

-Overall, in fiscal year 2019, OGE continued to successfully operate Integrity.
-In its annual user survey, ninety-one percent (91%) of agency administrators who responded ranked the Integrity support provided by OGE as very satisfactory or satisfactory.
+Overall, in fiscal year 2020, OGE continued to successfully operate Integrity.
+In its annual user survey, ninety-one percent (91%) of agency administrator respondents ranked the Integrity support provided by OGE as very satisfactory or satisfactory.